cycling in pindus mountains

 Villages of Zagoria

 The region of Zagoria is famous for 46 villages tucked into the lush hills of the mountains.
-Cycling up the cobbled streets will make you sweat, but then you won’t regret it once you see the fairytale stone houses.
+Cycling up the cobbled streets will make you sweat, but you won’t regret it once you see the fairytale stone houses.

 Kokouli to Konitsa

 First, you travel through some gorges and forests and after crossing the river Aoos, you enter a place that, with no exaggeration, can be called the Greek Dolomites.
-The walls of Mount Tymfi look majestic and raw, and you have to put a lot of effort into looking at the road instead of staring at them.
+The walls of Mount Tymfi look majestic and raw, and you have to put a lot of effort into looking at the road instead of staring at it.

 Kokkori Bridge

 The region of Zagori is also known for its beautiful stone bridges.
-One of the most picturesque ones is located on the Vikos river near the Village of Koukoli.
+One of the most picturesque ones is located on the Vikos River near the Village of Koukoli.
 The road between the steep cliffs is one of the most scenic roads my bike has ever ridden.

 kokkori bridge